goldbergyoni/nodebestpractices/README.hebrew.md

 ## ![✔] 3.3 Start a Codeblock's Curly Braces on the Same Line

-**TL;DR:** The opening curly braces of a code block should be on the same line as the opening statement
+**אמ;לק:** The opening curly braces of a code block should be on the same line as the opening statement

 ### Code Example